newsbubbles/rjin/README.md

 # rjin
 Make a deliverable HTML file to view tabular data from pandas in python.

+## Benefits
+- Make your csv data beautiful instead of an eye sore for laymen
+- Don't need Excel or spreadsheet software, no apps required
+- Mobile friendly data viewing as well
+- Deliverable in a format everyone can open
+- Dark mode by design ^_^

 ## Use Case

 I am a programmer/data scientist and sometimes I have data I need to show a client or non-techy team member.
 I use `rjin` to turn my CSV data into a single HTML file that acts as a record viewer so that the person viewing only needs a browser to see the data, and the data is nicely formatted, readable, and best of all, has a nice dark style so it goes easy on the eyes.
 I made `rjin` have the smallest possible footprint and provide only the most base features because I'm a minimalist when it comes to UX.